Real Books for 4th Grade Boys

 The Strange Case of Origami Yoda

 Not only do each of the books in this series have an engaging story, they also include origami projects for the Star Wars characters.
-Take a look at some of the Origami Yoda projects we have made over the years.

 Author: Tom Angleberger